WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/README.md

 Start Date: Monday, August 14, 2017

 Days off:
-- September 4
+- September 4 (Labor Day)
-- November 22-24
+- November 22-24 (Thanksgiving Break)
-- December 22 to January 1
+- December 22 to January 1, 2018 (Winter Break)
-- MLK Day January 15
+- January 15, 2018 (MLK Day)

 Last Day: Tuesday, January 16, 2018

-Career Day: Friday,January 19, 2018
+Career Day: Friday, January 19, 2018

 # Grading Policy

 Class is from 5:30pm-9:00pm Monday-Thursday, with the exception of holidays on which we will not be having class.

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
-Please inform your instructor and TA if extenuating circumstances arise.
+Please inform your instructors if extenuating circumstances arise.

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
-In addition, you must receive a grade of 70% or higher on the final project.

 ## Projects